 MONEY MATTERS

 South Korea's monetary unit is the won.
-Currency is issued in 1,000, 5,000 and 10,000 notes, and 10, 50, 100 and 500 coins.
+Currency is issued in 1,000, 5,000 and 10,000, 50,000 notes, and 10, 50, 100 and 500 coins.
 Currency can be exchanged at airports and banks.
 It is a good idea to bring some won with you for incidental expenses until you can get to a bank where exchange rates are more favorable than at the airport.
 Most hotels, restaurants and retail outlets in Seoul accept credit cards.
-In smaller, local shops it can be more difficult to use a credit card.
+In smaller, traditional markets and street vendors can be more difficult to use a credit card.
 While traveling, carrying adequate amounts of cash is advised.

 It is smart to keep track of exchange rates between the won and your home currency.